Matocolotoe/Skript-1.8/tutorials/english/Updates.md

-# Upgrading from Skript 2.2
+# Upgrading from Skript v2.2
 If you're upgrading from Skript 2.2 or an older version to this plugin, you need to change several things in your scripts.

 ## Changing from Minecraft 1.9+
 In the case of changing versions from Minecraft 1.9+, a big error might appear.
 If so, backup your `scripts` folder, delete it and start your server, then restore its contents.

 ## What to change ?

+If you're only upgrading from an old version of Skript, you'll have to follow the instructions below.

 ### Line separator